As Amended February 27, 2018

 E. Immediate Past President

-G. Volunteer Director
+H. Volunteer Director

-H. TML Director
+I. TML Director

 all of whom shall be an Active – Chief Member serving as Administrative Head of a Fire Department.
 The officers shall be elected at-large except the Immediate Past President, who shall automatically take office immediately after serving as President.

-Section 4.04 Duties of Officers: The President, Vice Presidents, Immediate Past President, and Secretary/Treasurer shall perform those duties normally associated with their titles.
+Section 4.04 Duties of Officers: The President, Vice Presidents, Immediate Past President, Secretary, and Treasurer shall perform those duties normally associated with their titles.

 Section 4.05 Terms of Officers: The President will be confirmed by the Board after serving through the Vice President Positions; Vice Presidents will serve through the at large elected 3rd Vice Price President then confirmed each year by the Election Committee in each of the subsequent Vice President seats.
-The Secretary/Treasurer shall be elected for a term of three (3) years and cannot serve more than two (2) consecutive elected terms.
+The Secretary and Treasurer shall be elected for a term of three (3) years and cannot serve more than two (2) consecutive elected terms.
 The Immediate Past President may continue to serve on the Executive Board for one year following the term as President.
 The Central, North, Southeast, Panhandle and Valley Directors shall be elected on odd numbered years.
 The Northeast, South, West, Northwest and Volunteer Directors shall be elected on even numbered years.
 The TML Director shall be elected and serve a term of office as provided by the constitution of the Texas Municipal League.
 The officers and directors shall begin their terms office on January 1.

 Section 4.06 Vacancies: Whenever there is a vacancy in the office of President, the First Vice President shall succeed to the office for the unexpired term.
 A vacancy in any other office except Immediate Past President may be filled by the remaining members of the Executive Board for the unexpired term.